Copyright © 1985 R.D. Eager

 currently defined constructions.
 This is output to the debugging file

-(and is not subject to the quota of lines imposed by S12
+(and is not subject to the quota of lines imposed by S12).
+If

 of bit 18 in the switch word, but is normally zero.